Understanding Lasting Power of Attorney Key Points

 Research by Scottish Widows has found that one in three people don’t understand how a Lasting Power of Attorney works.
-We help you understand LPA key points.
+We help you understand the LPA key points.

 A Lasting Power of Attorney or LPA is a legal document giving authority to a trusted attorney chosen by you.
 It enables them to deal with your affairs on your behalf should you ever lose the ability to manage them yourself.